-- 1) EROSION AND SEDIMENT CONTROL - a) Direction/confirmation of required measures. - b) After installation and prior to commencement of earthworks. - c) As necessary until completion of work. - 2) STORMWATER PIPES Laid, jointed and prior to backfill. - 3) SUBSOIL DRAINS After: - a) The trench is excavated. - b) The pipes are laid. - c) The filter material placed. - 4) SUBGRADE Joint inspection with NATA Reg.
-Laboratory after preliminary boxing, to confirm pavement report/required pavement thicknesses. - 5) SUBGRADE 10/12 tonne 3-point roller proof test, density tests and finished surface profiles prior to placement of sub-base. - 6) CONDUITS Laid and jointed prior to backfilling. - 7) GULLEY PITS & OTHER CONCRETE STRUCTURES Prior to pouring concrete. - 8) PAVEMENT THICKNESS MEASUREMENT (DIPS) After placement of kerb and gutter and final trimming of sub-base.
+- 1) EROSION AND SEDIMENT CONTROL

+- a) Direction/confirmation of required measures.

+- b) After installation and prior to commencement of earthworks.

+- c) As necessary until completion of work.

+- 2) STORMWATER PIPES Laid, jointed and prior to backfill.

+- 3) SUBSOIL DRAINS After:

+- a) The trench is excavated.

+- b) The pipes are laid.

+- c) The filter material placed.

+- 4) CONDUITS Laid and jointed prior to backfilling.